- Major AFL and AFLW Awards

 Since the year 2000, three more players have won three Coleman Medals each.
 Essendon's Matthew Lloyd picked up the honors in 2000, 2001, and 2003, while Lance Franklin won his Coleman Medals in 2008 and 2011 with Hawthorn and with Sydney in 2014, and this year, Jack Riewoldt.

-The 2018 Coleman Medal winner was Richmond's Jack Riewoldt, who kicked 65 goals in the home and away season.
-It was his third Coleman Medal, having won the award in 2010 and 2012.
+The 2022 Coleman Medal winner was Carlton's Charlie Curnow, who kicked 64 goals in the home and away season.
+It was his first Coleman Medal.
+Curnow was the seventh different winner in a row.
+There is a complete list of winners at Wikipedia.

-In 2001, retrospective Norm Smith Medals were awarded to the Grand Final best on ground players from 1965 to 1978.
+In 2001, retrospective Norm Smith Medals were awarded to the Grand Final best-on-ground players from 1965 to 1978.
 A panel from the football publication AFL Record was selected to determine the winners.
 There were no medals awarded prior to 1965 due to a lack of Grand Final video footage from earlier years.
-In a way, it is somewhat fitting as 1964 was Melbourne's last premiership, and won under the coaching of Norm Smith.
+In a way, it is fitting as 1964 was Melbourne's last premiership prior to 2021 and won under the coaching of Norm Smith.

 The Sandover and Magarey Medals are the equivalent "Fairest and Best" medals from the West Australian Football League (WAFL) and the South Australian National Football League (SANFL) competitions.